 Sensitization dermatitis is more problematic and is usually caused by skin exposure to fine wood dust of certain species.
 Rashes can appear on skin well away from the original point of contact.
 This is also referred to as allergic contact dermatitis and results in similar skin effects to those produced by skin irritants.
 However, once sensitized the body sets up an allergic reaction and the skin may react severely if subsequently exposed to even very small amounts of the wood dust.
 Cross-sensitization may develop where other woods or even non-wood materials produce a similar response.

-The accumulation of fine wood dust in our airways and lungs creates long term problems similar to asbestos and fiberglass inhalation.
+The accumulation of fine wood dust in our airways and lungs creates long term problems similar to asbestos, silicon and fiberglass inhalation.
 A buildup of these fibers in our nose, sinus, throat, and lung tissue over time causes damage where our airways slowly close down from being filled with fibers and scar tissue.
 That makes sense because trees get much of their strength from silica better known as glass, plus wood is made up of the same kinds of fibers that cause these other problems.
 The medical research is clear there is no safe level of wood dust exposure because every fine wood dust exposure creates some measurable damage and some of this damage becomes permanent.
 The amount of damage depends upon our general health, how much we take in and for how long.

 Enough exposure over time creates serious permanent damage.
 Like smoking, the changes are so slow most do not realize they are developing a problem until they become seriously ill.
-The insurance and medical research data show that most woodworkers will go ten or more years before becoming aware of any ill affects (just as many can smoke tobacco for years with no apparent ill affects).
+The insurance and medical research data show that most woodworkers will go ten or more years before becoming aware of any symptoms (just as many can smoke tobacco for years with no apparent symptoms).
 That applies to factory woodworkers who average two to five times less than small shop woodworkers.
 At small shop airborne dust exposure levels most will have enough damage eventually to adversely affect the quality of our lives with roughly one in eight ending up with such serious medical problems they are forced into early medical retirement.

 - Dry rot HP